ERP for SME

-According to Statistics Singapore 2018 report, 99% of companies in Singapore are classified as Small and Medium-Sized Enterprises (SMEs).
-SMEs employed about 65% of total labor force in Singapore and contribute to 45% of the economy.
+Statistics Singapore 2018 report, classified 99% of companies in Singapore as Small and Medium-Sized Enterprises (SMEs).
+SMEs employed about 65% of the total labour force in Singapore and contributed to 45% of the economy.

 The study also showed that Singapore SMEs who embrace digital transformation expect to see average revenue gains of 26%.

 At the core of every ‘digital transformation’ is the Enterprise Resource Planning (ERP).
-It is an important backbone of all digital transformation effort.
-It is useless to have a successful E-Commerce system without an efficient operations and financial process to handle the in-flood of orders.
+It is an essential backbone of all digital transformation effort.
+It is useless to have a successful E-Commerce system without an efficient operation and financial process to handle the in-flood of orders.